Space-Escape-Team/ECS657U-PP21-Game/README.md

 WARNING!
 You're slowly running out of oxygen!
 Solve puzzles to unlock areas!
 Dodge and outmanouvre enemies!
 A thrilling escape!

 Controls:
-WASD to move
+WASD to move.
-Mouse to look around
+Mouse to look around.
-E to interact with puzzle box
+E to interact with puzzle box.
-ESC to exit puzzle
+ESC to exit puzzle.
-Left mouse click to interact with puzzle panels
+Left mouse click to interact with puzzle panels.

 Hint:
-Take care of the order you press the panels in
+Take care of the order you press the panels in.

-Made in Unity version 2023.1.20f
+Made in Unity version 2023.1.20f.
 Git version control